C.A.P.O.W. - Chemistry & Physics On Wheels

 Ask Chemistry, Physics, or Geology professors from UNO to wow your students with a variety of shows and demonstrations.
 You may choose to book demonstrations by one of the "Science Wizards" who have had several years of experience in performing chemistry, physics or energy and earth demonstrations.

-Per your needs, the demonstrator and the main topic of a particular show, students may see and hear professors with lightning coming from their fingertips, professors lying on a bed of nails, bananans being used to pound nails into boards, 55-gallon steel drums being crumpled with a bang, flames being snuffed out by giant smoke rings, spectacular explosions, colorful chemical reactions, specatcular voice changes, and a host of other chemical, electrical, mechanical, and thermal marvels.
+Per your needs, the demonstrator and the main topic of a particular show, students may see and hear professors with lightning coming from their fingertips, professors lying on a bed of nails, bananas being used to pound nails into boards, 55-gallon steel drums being crumpled with a bang, flames being snuffed out by giant smoke rings, spectacular explosions, colorful chemical reactions, spectacular voice changes, and a host of other chemical, electrical, mechanical, and thermal marvels.
 The Energy Resources and Geology show (ERGS) is an exploration of magnitudes of energy associated with natural phenomena and with various sources of energy utilized by people.

 Only C.A.P.O.W! allows chemistry, physics, and geology UNO professors to take science to area schools.
 Many schools may not have the right kind of equipment on hand for a wide variety of science demonstrations.
 C.A.P.O.W! can help.
 Demonstrations are available for the elementary and secondary school levels.